joaquinalmora/commitgen/DOCS/USAGE.md

 # Quick Start - commitgen

-This file shows the minimal steps a new user should run to try commitgen with full AI capabilities and auto-cache system.
+This file shows the minimal steps a new user should run to try commitgen with full AI capabilities (OpenAI and Ollama) and auto-cache system.

 ## 1. Build and Setup